 The Library is here for YOU as a business person!
 Our mission is to strengthen the community, and that includes local businesses.
 For more information on the Thunder Bay Public Library please visit their website www.tbpl.ca.

 Located downstairs at the Waverley Resource Library, hub:north is an 'incubation zone' that provides spaces and services conducive to business growth and innovative development.
-Learn more on the Library's website http://www.tbpl.ca/hubnorth.
+Entrepreneur Centre staff are onsite at hub:north every Tuesday and Friday from 2pm to 4pm to help you with your business plans and ideas.
+Learn more on the Library's website: http://www.tbpl.ca/hubnorth.

 Northern Ontario Enterprise Gateway (NOEG) is the premier organization in the North created to stimulate increased investment by Northern Ontario investors into Northern Ontario companies.
 This is accomplished by improving the flow of investment capital and management expertise into high-growth-potential northern companies through the creation of angel investor groups.
 For more information on NOEG please visit their website www.noeg.ca.